Own-Data-Privateer/hoardy-web/tool/README.md

   : recursive file system walk is done in lexicographic order; default
   - `--walk-reversed`
   : recursive file system walk is done in reverse lexicographic order

+- input loading:
+  - `--load-any`
+  : for each given input `PATH`, decide which loader to use based on its file extension; default
+  - `--load-wrr`
+  : load all inputs using the single-`WRR` per-file loader
+  - `--load-wrrb`
+  : load all inputs using the `WRR` bundle loader, this will load separate `WRR` files as single-`WRR` bundles too
+  - `--load-mitmproxy`
+  : load inputs using the `mitmproxy` dump loader
+  - `--stdin0`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments
+  - `PATH`
+  : inputs, can be a mix of files and directories (which will be traversed recursively)

 - `MIME` type sniffing; this controls the use of [the `mimesniff` algorithm](https://mimesniff.spec.whatwg.org/); for this sub-command this simply populates the `potentially` lists in the output in various ways:
   - `--sniff-default`